- Capacity building

 - Setting your “year one” budget.
 Budgeting wisely should always be a top priority for nonprofit organizations, especially when switching to a new CRM.
 You should expect to pay more in year one because you’ll be paying for current tools while selecting and migrating to a new toolset.
 Also, you may need to allocate a part of the budget for expert guidance if you need assistance during the switch.

 Choosing the right platform is also important when it comes to finding support for your future goals or programs.
-For example, did you set a goal of launching an advocacy program within the next couple of years?
-The right software could ensure you can actively work towards achieving that goal.
+For example, did you set a goal of launching an advocacy program or growing your recurring giving program within the next couple of years?
+The right software could ensure you can actively work toward achieving that goal.

 2. Get the most out of your purchase and migration process

 Nonprofits should feel empowered to speak up and assert their requirements for a CRM during the process of selecting, touring products and seeing demos, purchasing, and migrating into a new set of tools.
 Make sure the purchasing process works for you with these strategies:

 - Be clear with the sales staff.
 Some nonprofits worry about sharing information like strategic goals, requirements, and current data flows and pain points with sales teams.
 However, it’s critical to share your needs to ensure that you end up with a product that’s a good fit.
 Let your sales staff know exactly what you’re looking for in a platform so they can direct you to the right tools.

 - Bring the right people to demos.
 The people who will use your CRM daily and leverage its capabilities in their roles are the most important people in the purchasing process.
 Encourage them to prepare beforehand and come with questions, since this will help staff get on board with the process.